Ariel0128/HPI-forecasting/README.md

 Quarterly time series of HPI from 2004 to 2019 - 60 observations

-Also with 7 quarterly macroeconomic variables in the same period of time, -the annual change of real GDP,
+Also with 7 quarterly macroeconomic variables in the same period of time,
+- the annual change of real GDP,
--the Consumers Price Index (CPI),
+- the Consumers Price Index (CPI),
--the current account,
+- the current account,
--the morgage rate,
+- the morgage rate,
--the employment and
+- the employment and
--unemployment rate.
+- unemployment rate.

 Model used:
 - univariate ARIMA